 After the funeral service, some families choose to have a post-funeral reception which normally takes place in the home of a close family member or friend.
 The reception is normally immediately after the funeral service.
 It is a good idea to have the reception soon after the funeral service because it provides the opportunity for people to carpool to the reception and it also helps keep everything more organized so that everyone arrives at roughly the same time.

-Since these gatherings are usually smaller than the actual funeral it makes it easier to provide food and drinks.
+Since these gatherings are usually smaller than the actual funeral, it makes it easier to provide food and drinks.
 A potluck style can be implemented where everyone brings dishes so the host does not have to provide all the food.
 This can be difficult, however, if many families are traveling from far away and do not have access to a kitchen.

 Planning the Reception Ahead of Time

 To prevent last-minute scrambling, the funeral reception should be planned out in advance much like the actual funeral.
-This means that funeral guest should be provided information on the location and time of the reception.
+This means that funeral guests should be provided information on the location and time of the reception.
 Guest should also be informed about if refreshments will be served and whether or not they are expected to bring a dish.

 A way to simplify planning is to have a caterer take care of the food if the budget allows.
 The cost can be offset by other invited guest chipping in to help pay for the caterer's services.